 Under North Carolina’s wrongful death statute, the monies recovered from a wrongful death claim will not be counted as assets of the deceased individual’s estate and, accordingly, they will not be applied to the decedent’s debts (except in the case of funeral expenses and a limited amount of medical costs).
 The remainder of the funds, after legal costs have been paid to your Charlotte wrongful death attorney, will be distributed to those individuals (heirs) who are entitled to share in the award.

 Even though the state of North Carolina has a three-year statute of limitations for most personal injury actions, the amount of time permitted for filing a wrongful death action is only two years.
 That said, it is crucial that action be taken as soon as possible in order to preserve and prosecute such claims without delay.

 Contact the Wrongful Death Law Firm of Bice Law

 If you believe your loved one has been the victim of a wrongful death, take the first step to protect your legal rights – contact the personal injury firm of Bice Law.
 We serve families across both North and South Carolina.
 You only have a limited time after your injury to file a claim, however, so you must act quickly.
-Contact Justin D. Bice and the personal injury firm of Bice Law today by calling (855) 5-BICE-LAW or submit an online request to get a free consultation with a wrongful death attorney.
+Contact the personal injury firm of Bice Law today by calling 877-BICE-877 or submit an online request to get a free consultation with a wrongful death attorney.
 Results are how we measure success – we’ve built a strong reputation both in and out of the courtroom, and we’ll put our experience and expertise to work on your behalf.